TarasZmyi/sample-catfacts/README.md

 ## CatFacts Sample App
-Android project representing developer showcase of code style, powered by open source APIs: <a href="https://catfact.ninja">Cat Facts API</a> and <a href="http://thecatapi.com">TheCatAPI</a>.
+Android project represents developer showcase of code style, powered by open source APIs: <a href="https://catfact.ninja">Cat Facts API</a> and <a href="http://thecatapi.com">TheCatAPI</a>.

 # Screenshots